Santa Maria Air Force Base

 Santa Maria Air Force Base – ALA4 (IATA: RIA, ICAO: SBSM) is a base of the Brazilian Air Force, located in Santa Maria, Brazil.

 It shares some facilities with Santa Maria Airport.

 History

 In 1944 the then President of Brazil Getúlio Vargas allocated an area of 4 million square meters near Santa Maria with the purpose of building an aerodrome.
 The works were conducted on an urgent basis, with the collaboration of the United States Army and it was finally opened in April 1945.

 Santa Maria Air Force Base was created on 18 December 1970 and was commissioned on 15 October 1971 and since then it has an active presence in the region.

 Between 1971 and 2015, civil and military facilities were shared.
 However, in 2015 an agreement between the Brazilian Air Force and the Municipality of Santa Maria, transferred part of the facilities to the latter.
-The civil portion of the aerodrome is administrated by the Municipality and the military portion by the Brazilian Air Force.
+The civil portion of the aerodrome is administered by the Municipality and the military portion by the Brazilian Air Force.